- Project leader:Dr. Aurélie Bellanger (lamin A and EMT), Dr. Marie Rogne (microproteins)

 Project participants

-Aurélie Bellanger (lamin A and EMT), Marie Rogne (Microproteins), Emily Martinsen, Tasmia Jinnurine, Mohamed Abdelhalim (bioinformatics)
+Dr. Aurélie Bellanger (lamin A and EMT), Dr. Marie Rogne (microproteins), Emily Martinsen, Tasmia Jinnurine, Dr. Mohamed Abdelhalim (bioinformatics)

 Collaboration with Pioneer Research AS, Oslo